 The performance combined analogue sounds and electronic manipulations, with reference to the Protokoll series created in Iceland in 2015.

-Tina Mariane Krogh Madsen is a Danish, Berlin-based independent artist researcher and curator, who works in the intersection between performance art and media.
+Tina Mariane Krogh Madsen is an independent artist researcher and curator, who works in the intersection between performance art and media.
 Madsen's research deals with theory as well as practice and how these are inseparable entities.
-The main focus points of her work and research are: performative practices, post-humanism and gender studies, internet-based art and networked performance, site specificity, system aesthetics, open technology and sound. http://www.tmkm.dk Malte Steiner is a German, Berlin-based media artist, electronic musician and composer.
+The main focus points of her work and research are: performative practices, post-humanism and gender studies, internet-based art and networked performance, site specificity, system aesthetics, open technology and sound. http://www.tmkm.dk Malte Steiner is a media artist, electronic musician and composer.
 Steiner started creating electronic music and visual art around 1983, developing his own vision of the interdisciplinary Gesamtkunstwerk.
 Steiner's musical projects are primarily the experimental electro-acoustic Elektronengehirn, the industrial outfit Notstandskomitee, Akustikkoppler (with Matthias Schuster), Das Kombinat, Embedded Artist (with Wolfgang Spahn) and additionally TMS and codepage (with Tina MK Madsen). http://www.block4.com